Film, Television and Concert Composer.

 The score took two years to compose, and is the biggest project of Paul's career to date.
 The first performance with Paul conducting the Royal Ballet Sinfonia at the Colston Hall in Bristol on September15th 2007 was a triumphant sell-out, as was the subsequent performance with the Orchestra Sinfonica del Friuli Venezia Giulia at the Giornate del Cinema Muto, the world’s largest international silent movie festival at Pordenone in Italy, where the demand for seats was so great that tickets were also sold for the dress rehearsal.

 The score requires a highly skilled orchestra of 13 players plus string section, which should ideally number about 24, making 37 in all.
 Fewer strings would be possible but not preferable.
+There is a virtuosic solo part for the lead violin, which is in effect the voice of Lulu.

 Paul Lewis rehearsing the Royal Ballet Sinfonia for the first performance